+Nashville.
 The 2021 Global Action Summit is the world’s premier leadership event advancing solutions for food, health, and prosperity.
-The virtual 2021 program will synthesize major findings and lessons learned over the past two years and provide a pivot to action with a new solutions-oriented agenda to launch in March 2022.
+The virtual 2021 program will consolidate major findings and lessons learned from the social and economic disruptions of COVID and lay the foundations for a new action agenda to launch in March 2022.

-The Summit is a unique opportunity to engage with the world's most influential thinkers from business, academia, capital markets, government, and international nonprofits working on adaptive solutions to reimagine food, health, and economics in our COVID-disrupted world.
+The Summit is a unique opportunity to engage with the world's most influential thinkers from business, academia, capital markets, government, and international nonprofits working on adaptive solutions to reimagine food, health, and economics.

-INFORMATION: The most up-to-date synthesis of findings on thesocial and economic impacts of COVID from the World Bank, WEF/Davos, COP26,Gallup, and others
+INFORMATION: The most up-to-date synthesis of findings on major social and economic trends and drivers

-INSIGHTS: The world’s top leaders and experts on solutions andstrategies for action for food, health, and prosperity
+INSIGHTS: Knowledge from the world’s top leaders and experts on solutions and strategies for action for food, health, and prosperity

 NETWORKS: Access to a global network of corporate, university, investment, international agency, and NGO leaders